roddhjav/pass-import/README.md

 ## Security consideration

+**Direct import**

 Passwords should not be written in plain text form on the drive.
-Therefore when possible you should import it directly from the encrypted data:
+Therefore when possible, you should import it directly from the encrypted data.
+For instance, with an encrypted keepass database:
 ```sh
 pass import keepass file.kdbx
 ```

+**Secure erasure**

 Otherwise, if your password manager does not support it, you should take care of securely removing the plain text password database: